Fire and rescue services

 You can change Australian dollars for KRW at local banks and money changers.

 Be aware of card skimming.
-See Safety
+See Safety.

-To drive, you'll need either:
+To drive in South Korea, you'll need either:

-Get your IDP before your leave Australia.
+Get your IDP before you leave Australia.

-You will need a certified copy of your Australian licence to apply for a Korean driver's licence.
+You will need a certified copy of your Australian licence to apply for a South Korean driver's licence.

 More information:

 The blood alcohol limit for drivers is 0.03%.
 Heavy penalties apply for exceeding the limit.
-Don't drink drive.
+Don't drink and drive.

 If you're walking: